-Migration in the genes of Malians
+Travelling is a rite of passage for many Malians

 It is also because many of those of who leave Mali - including Mr Gassama, as his surname indicates - are from the Soninke ethnic group.

-For Soninkes, travelling has for centuries been an obligatory rite of passage to manhood.
+For Soninko (the plural of Soninke), travelling has for centuries been an obligatory rite of passage to manhood.

 So well established is the Malian travelling tradition - and so strong are the emigrants' links with home - that when Mali's population is stated to be 12 million, the figure includes a diaspora estimated at about three million people.